phuchoang2603/sis-arxiv-vad-papers/content/papers/Learning Suspected Anomalies from Event Prompts/index.md

 categories:
 - Semi Supervised
 github_link: https://github.com/shiwoaz/lap
-description: Proposes a novel framework named LAP that leverages textual event prompts and semantic similarity for weakly supervised video anomaly detection.
+summary: Proposes a novel framework named LAP that leverages textual event prompts and semantic similarity for weakly supervised video anomaly detection.
   It introduces a multi-prompt learning process, pseudo anomaly labeling, and integrates semantic features derived from a prompt dictionary to guide the